fylgja/site/src/guides/autocomplete.md

 thumb: "guide-thumb/code.jpg"
 ---

-Down here we have a few tips to make it even easier to work with Fylgja in your own favorite editor.
+Fylgja is a CSS framework that makes it easy to create beautiful and responsive websites.
+But it can be even easier to use Fylgja if you have autocomplete in your editor.

+Here are a few tips to get autocomplete working in your favorite editor:

 > We use VSCode mainly for our own coding,
 > but if you have tips for other editors please share your tips,